 2A.
 Application

-(1) This Act does not authorize the Governor to appoint persons to form a Board to control and manage the Rottnest Island Reserve as described in section 4 of the Rottnest Island Authority Act 1987.
+(1) This Act does not authorise the Governor to appoint persons to form a Board to control and manage the Rottnest Island Reserve as described in section 4 of the Rottnest Island Authority Act 1987.

-(2) This Act does not authorize the Governor to appoint persons to form a Board to control and manage designated land as defined in section 3 of the Botanic Gardens and Parks Authority Act 1998.
+(2) This Act does not authorise the Governor to appoint persons to form a Board to control and manage designated land as defined in section 3 of the Botanic Gardens and Parks Authority Act 1998.

-[Section 2A inserted by No. 91 of 1987 Schedule 3; amended by No. 53 of 1998 s.
+[Section 2A inserted by No. 91 of 1987 s.
+51; amended by No. 53 of 1998 s.
 56.]

-3. Governor to appoint Boards to control and manage parks and reserves
+3. Governor to appoint Boards to control and manage certain land

 (1) The Governor may appoint persons to form Boards to control and manage land that is reserved under Part 4 of the Land Administration Act 1997, and may appoint the president of every such Board, and may from time to time cancel and revoke such appointments and fill up vacancies in the Boards, and may appoint each of such Boards to control and manage any such land as he may from time to time think fit.